-The business rules for determining whether a submission is a New York submission should be the same as the business rules we use at report generation time.

 FR-653.
-The subject of this case is “New York Unapproved Submission”.
+The subject of this case is “Unapproved Submission For State Regulatory Reasons”.
+Note that this subject should be renamed from the previous “New York Unapproved Submission”

 FR-654.
-The title of this case is “New York Unapproved Submission: requisition {0}”, where {0} is replaced by the requisition barcode.
+The title of this case is “Unapproved Submission in {0}: requisition {1}”, where {0} is replaced by the two-letter state code and {1} is replaced by the requisition barcode.

 FR-655.
 This case appears in the Customer Service queue.